 Scotland is one of the grandest places to play golf and this prestigious sport has been a part of the country’s sporting landscape since at least the 15th Century.
 Not only will you be spoiled for choice with a total of 550 fantastic courses to choose from, but you will also have the pleasure of playing with some of the most incredible backdrops.
 From lush greenery and glistening lakes to golf courses with coastal charm and mind-blowing sea views or golf courses that are set in the foot of the rugged Scottish mountains, golfing in Scotland is an incredible experience.
-And with so many amazing sights and attractions, we couldn’t think of anywhere better to have your next golfing holiday.
+And with so many amazing sights and attractions, we couldn’t think of anywhere better to have your next golfing vacation.
 If you’re gearing to go, here are 15 golf courses in Scotland that we think you will just love…

 1. St. Andrews (Old Course), Fife

 St. Andrews is without a doubt one of the most famous golf clubs in Scotland and there are few places in the world where you can walk the path of so many legendary golfers before.
 There are six fine courses in total but the Old Course is the most prestigious; in fact, one of the most celebrated golfers of the 20th Century, Bobby Jones once said that if he had to play only one course for the rest of his life, he’d grow old on the Old Course at St. Andrews.
-And the local area is so beautiful that it’s the perfect place for a luxury holiday.
-We feature Kemback House, a stunning 15th Century mansion ideal for large golfing groups or extravagant golfing holidays with the family.
+And the local area is so beautiful that it’s the perfect place for a luxury vacation.
+We feature Kemback House, a stunning 15th Century mansion ideal for large golfing groups or extravagant golfing vacations with the family.
 Located just 6 miles from St. Andrews, the Fife Coastal Path and other points of interest, you’ll be perfectly placed for a fun-filled break.

 Address: West Sands, St Andrews, KY16 9XL